egegl/ard-cannabis-absa/README.md

 The Reddit text is not distributed with this repository, in line with the paper's data statement.
-The following are therefore gitignored: the source corpus, the per-fold dataset CSVs (`artifacts/datasets/`), and the per-row Gemma response records (`artifacts/gemma_prompted*/records/`).
+The following are therefore gitignored: the source dataset, the per-fold dataset CSVs (`artifacts/datasets/`), and the per-row Gemma response records (`artifacts/gemma_prompted*/records/`).
 The Gemma prediction CSVs omit the `input_text` and `explanation` columns.